 - It tells whether a company can expand or meet unforeseen expenses.

-- It gives an accurate picture of the company’s liquidity position or the business performance to its stakeholders.
+- This gives stakeholders an accurate picture of the company’s liquidity or business performance.

 Some of the disadvantages are given below:

-- Mis-stated long-term assets where assets are recorded at the historical or book value and not on the current market price.
+- The company mistakenly stated long-term assets by recording them at their historical or book value instead of the current market price.

 - It is made on a specific date, and thus it is not real-time.
 The management may choose a favorable date when things are going fine to make their balance sheet.

-It is a crucial statement for other financial statements and serves as a bridge between profit and loss statements and cash flow.
+It is crucial for other financial statements and bridges between profit and loss statements and cash flow.
 In addition, it is a snapshot of the firm’s health and current financial position on a specific date.
 A balance sheet, in simple words, tells us how much a company owns and how much it owes.

 This is a guide to Balance Sheet.
 Here we also discuss the definition, how to construct, and its advantages and disadvantages.
 You may also have a look at the following articles to learn more –